Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Experiments

-\paragraph{Real Images number. } Although performing the distillation operation once on the entire dataset offers the potential for one-step processing, the substantial time overhead makes this approach difficult to apply in practice.
+\textbf{Number of Real Images. } Although performing the distillation operation once on the entire dataset offers the potential for one-step processing, the substantial time overhead makes this approach difficult to apply in practice.
 To address this issue, we explore the effect of the number of original images used for key patch extraction on performance.
-As shown in \cref{fig:ablation-number}, we randomly select images as a subset of the original dataset and evaluate the corresponding performance.
+As shown in \Cref{fig:ablation-number}, we randomly select images as a subset of the original dataset and evaluate the corresponding performance.
 Given that random selection is an unbiased data sampling method, our proposed achieves performance comparable to others, even when the number of original samples is limited.
-When 300 images are randomly selected from original dataset as input, the performance is nearly on par with the full dataset, resulting in a 4x speedup for the ImageNet-1K dataset.
+When 300 images are randomly selected from original dataset as input, the performance is nearly on par with the full dataset, resulting in a $4\times$ speedup.

+\textbf{Time Steps on Computation of DIFT. } An important component of our proposed framework involves calculating the DIFT \cite{tang2023emergent} for all patches within the same class and using it as the feature for clustering.
+The process of calculating DIFT first requires performing a diffusion operation on the input patch at a specific time step.
+We conduct ablation experiments to investigate the impact of using different time steps.
+The experimental results are shown in \cref{fig:ablation-dift}.
+We hypothesis the phenomenon is because the earlier time steps of the diffusion model focus more on the low-frequency features of the image, which often provide more effective information for classification tasks.
+In practical applications, we choose $t=160$ as the general setting.